ovh/docs/pages/cloud/private-cloud/recommended_mtu_for_machines_reaching_ovh_gw_ssl/guide.en-gb.md

 ---
-title: "Changing the MTU size for machines reaching the OVHcloud Gwateway SSL"
+title: "Changing the MTU size for machines reaching the OVHcloud Gateway SSL"
 excerpt: "Find out how to check your current MTU size and set it up to the OVHcloud recommended value"
 updated: 2023-08-22
 ---